The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 Counterfeiting goods and items is a crime in the state of California.
 It is also illegal to possess counterfeit items for the purpose of defrauding someone else.
-This crime is prosecuted using Penal Code 475.
+This crime gets prosecuted using Penal Code 475.

 The Possession of Counterfeit Items in California